 How do you combine a career as a singer with having children?

-I always prioritize my children the most, and have said no to many projects if I felt I was seeing my children too little.
+I always prioritize my children the most, and have said no to projects if I felt I was seeing my children too little.
 Of course it's a balance, because you have to earn some money, and I love my job.
-So unfortunately I am often away for a long time at a time, but that is why I say no to projects where I can feel that the balance in my family life is tipping, and I will see my children too little.
-So far finding that balance has gone well, and the advantage of that lifestyle is that when I am home, I am REALLY home and there is nothing else I have to do but see my children.
+So unfortunately I am often away for a long time at a time, but that is why I say no to projects where I can feel that the work life balance is tipping, and I will see my children too little.
+So far, finding that balance has gone well, and the advantage of that lifestyle is that when I am home, I am REALLY home and there is nothing else I have to do but see my children.
 But if one day I feel that I am going to see my children too little, then I will stop my career.
 Because my children are my first priority.
 But so far it is working well, especially because we are lucky to have family who can help when I am away, so that my wife - who herself has a demanding full-time job - is not completely alone with the children when I have an opera project.
 Opera projects require a lot of time, so that is why I choose my opera projects carefully.
 And why I do a lot of concerts as well, because they are less time consuming.

 You work within both new music, baroque music and bel canto and Mozart.
 Which genre is your favorite?